 Other reasons for needing to restore data could include for testing or insurance purposes, to be able to reference historical versions of documents or to comply with an audit.
 Alternatively, a novel use for cloud backup and recovery and one we see often at Redstor from our customer base is the migration of data between systems or when hardware is upgraded.

-Using a modern cloud backup and recovery solution gives an organization the ability to be highly selective with what data is being backed up, how often it is backed up and how long it is kept for.
-Organizations can grow or shrink their backup selection with ease and extend retention periods or increase backup frequency with just a few clicks.
+Using a modern cloud backup and recovery solution gives an organisation the ability to be highly selective with what data is being backed up, how often it is backed up and how long it is kept for.
+Organisations can grow or shrink their backup selection with ease and extend retention periods or increase backup frequency with just a few clicks.

 Cloud based recovery comes into its own in a similar fashion.
 Traditional tape based backups, while reasonably reliable, are no guarantee of being able to recover data.
 For example, tapes stored for long-term retention are susceptible to damage and corruption.
 Even if the tapes aren’t damaged, simply identifying a tape with the right version of a file can take some time.
 Once a tape has been identified and retrieved, it then must be restored in its entirety before specific files or folders can be used.
 Cloud based restore solutions on the other hand typically have intuitive search functionality enabling the right versions of files or directories to be restored very quickly.